 Don’t forget your oxygen canister—A-Basin offers some of the highest-elevation skiing in Colorado, with a summit reaching 13,050 feet, ensuring epic snow conditions.
 If you have the opportunity to ski here on a powder day, you won't be disappointed!

-With a compact village area and free, convenient parking, it’s easily accessible and walkable to the lifts, ski school, and rental shops, making navigation a breeze.
+With a compact village area, it’s easily accessible and walkable to the lifts, ski school, and rental shops, making navigation a breeze.
 The mountain features terrain suitable for all skill levels—whether you are a complete beginner on the Molly Hogan learning hill, someone who enjoys cruising down long, groomed blues, or an adrenaline-seeking person looking for hike-to terrain.
 A-Basin’s small base area and low crowds make it easy to keep your group together without navigating busy slopes.

 Additionally, A-Basin's unique location provides plenty of family-friendly accommodations nearby, including Keystone, Frisco, Silverthorne, Dillon and Breckenridge—all within a short drive and offering a variety of family-friendly activities.

-Yes, Arapahoe Basin is owned by and on the Epic Pass.
+No!
+Arapahoe Basin is not owned by Vail.
+A-Basin is also on the Ikon Pass.

 Connect with an A-Basin Expert to get started.